 Being overweight, obese, or having a larger neck circumference can all make you more susceptible, as can large tonsils.
 All of these things involve more excess tissue in your throat, making it more likely for these tissues to block your airway.
 When you’re overweight, you also lack muscle tone, which is an additional risk factor.

 Due to the lack of muscle tone, you’re more likely to have sleep apnea if you’re over the age of 45, too.
 As we age, our muscle tone starts to deteriorate.
-This makes it harder for our body to do even simple tasks, like sleep.
+This makes it harder for our bodies to do even simple tasks, like sleep.
 The tongue muscle weakens and it’s more likely to relax into the back of your throat.

 Hypertension, high blood pressure, and diabetes go hand in hand with sleep apnea.
 You’re both more likely to have sleep apnea if you have these problems, and more likely to develop these problems if you have sleep apnea.